5 comments

 Dell and other computer companies aren’t selling PCs with Intel Core 2 Duo Processors yet but they will very soon.
 The Dell Dimension 9200 as well as a whole bunch of other models which have Core 2 Duo should be out soon.

-5 Responses to “Don’t Buy a New PC Now… Wait for Intel Core 2 Duo”
+5 responses to “Don’t Buy a New PC Now… Wait for Intel Core 2 Duo”

-1. Christopher Yuen
+1. Christopher Yuen says:

 You might also want to wait for Windows Vista to come out in January if you are not really desperate for a new computer.